 As I said in ‘What To Do When Your Cries For Help Are Ignored‘, your organisation might have support for mental health support in place, which you could then access if you don’t mind some members of your workplace knowing.

 According to the Americans with Disabilities Acts (ADA), even Americans can’t be fired for having a disability or mental health condition.
 Which, to be honest, I’m kind of surprised about.
 Thus, under American law, reasonable accommodations should be made to help you with your job.
 However, the ADA doesn’t apply to businesses with under 15 employees, so take care if you’re working for a small business.

 Although the world is becoming more understanding of mental health conditions, there’s still the risk of stigma to deal with.
 Plus, as the ADA seems to suggest, if you’re working for a small business, then you don’t benefit from its protection.
 Thus, the stigma around mental health could become a real issue for you.

-Unconscious bias.
-Your manager or boss might not realise they’re treating you differently, but a lot of people have unconscious biases around things they don’t really understand.
+Your manager or boss might not realise they’re treating you differently, but a lot of people have unconscious biases about things they don’t really understand.
 This should be less of an issue if your workplace has unconscious bias training.
-Lots of workplaces have started implementing this in the wake of black lives matter.
-However, if you feel this is happening to you and your point it out, they’ll more than likely do something to address the problem.
+Lots of workplaces have started implementing unconscious bias training or other initiatives in the wake of black lives matter.
+However, if you feel they’re overcompensating for you and you point it out, they’ll more than likely do something to address the problem.